 There is a great nutritional difference between refined and natural salt.

 Refined table salts often contain anti-caking agents, some of which are aluminum based, leading to metal toxicity.
 Dextrose is used by some manufacturers to prevent the salt from turning purple.
 Sodium siliconauminate, is associated with kidney problems and mineral malabsorption.
 Sodium acetate, may elevate blood pressure, kidney disturbances and water retention.

 Unprocessed sea salt is about 78% sodium chloride and 11% magnesium chloride, and smaller amounts of magnesium and calcium carbonate.
 There are many trace minerals and elements in unrefined sea salt, responsible for regulating nutritional absorption, provide electrolytes and cellular function.

 - Trace elements required for proper adrenal, immune and thyroid function

 - Digestive enzyme enhancers, which help your body absorb more nutrients from the foods that you eat

 Choose coloured salt (either pink, grey or black).
 White salt is stripped from all the nutrients and benefits.

-Book an appointment with our Biosignature Practitioner to learn more about how foods and supplements can improve your body composition.
+Book an appointment to learn more about how foods and supplements can improve your body composition.